iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pennstatehealth.android.pshh.ondemand___12.0.16.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.pennstatehealth.android.pshh.ondemand 1 reviews"/>
 </p>

+> Keeps crashing.
+After I enter login and password, app closes.
+When it does open, unable to book appointment.
+After I select the available time slot, an error message pops up stating that "time is no longer available".<br> :date: __2021-02-16 01:17:04__

 > Very unsatisfied, how can you see a child's throat through a damn phone camera, I'll never even go to that doctor's office again<br> :date: __2020-10-29 11:47:46__

 > Keeps crashing, but even when it does work, the UI is terrible.<br> :date: __2020-09-26 16:03:55__